juangburgos/QDeferred/README.md

 });
 ```

 So both APIs allow similar results with similar ease.
-But `QDeferred` providesa couple of advantages with respect to the `QtConcurrent` approach:
+But `QDeferred` provides a couple of advantages with respect to the `QtConcurrent` approach:

 * It allows for multiple template arguments.